farhadhesari/postchi/README.md

 ## How can I support this project?
 All you can do is give it a star or buy me a coffee.
+If you are a developer and would like to participate, you can fork it and commit your features.
+Please ensure that your code is clean and optimized.